Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 I want to call on a few in particular.

-As mentioned before, dyld3 brings caching of your runtime dependencies to your apps, which you saw in the demo, that provided a huge improvement.
+As mentioned before, **dyld3 brings caching of your runtime dependencies to your apps**, which you saw in the demo, that provided a huge improvement.

-The Scheduler has also been optimized to help prioritize the work that happens during launch.
+The **Scheduler** has also been optimized to help prioritize the work that happens during launch.

-We also put Auto Layout and Objective-C under the microscope and made a bunch of optimizations there.
+We also put **AutoLayout** and **Objective-C** under the microscope and made a bunch of optimizations there.

-And then finally, we have exciting changes to app packaging coming later this year.
+And then finally, we have exciting changes to a**pp packaging** coming later this year.

+# Wrap up

 We think that altogether these changes should result in a huge improvement your apps with very little to no adoption.
-So, let's wrap things up with some tips and tricks on how to make sure your app stays delightful once you've done all this work.
+So, let's wrap things up with **some tips and tricks** on how to make sure your app stays delightful once you've done all this work.

+---

-First of all, don't let performance be an afterthought.
+**First of all**, don't let performance be an afterthought.

 You should start working on it and thinking about it at the beginning of every bug fix, at the beginning of every re-factor, and the beginning of every feature.

-This is because it's incredibly easy to introduce regression, especially a little one like 2 milliseconds.
+This is because it's incredibly easy to introduce regression, especially a little one like **2 milliseconds**.

 The problem is these little ones add up to a big problem, and if you don't address them immediately, it becomes very hard to find them all.
-In order to do that, to detect those regressions, you should be plotting your app's launch over time and running tests regularly.
+In order to do that, to detect those regressions, **you should be plotting your app's launch over time and running tests regularly**.

 This will ensure that you're meeting your target and that you immediately know if you've regressed from that target.

+---
-You should also take a look at the new Xcode organizer, which lets you know how your app performs in the field.

-In iOS 13, for users that have opted in, power and performance metrics will be gathered about your app.
+**You should also take a look at the new Xcode organizer, which lets you know how your app performs in the field.
+In iOS 13, for users that have opted in, power and performance metrics will be gathered about your app.**

-They will then be aggregated over 24-hour periods and sent back to your organizer where you can view them in the form of histograms by software version and device version.
+They will then be **aggregated over 24-hour periods** and sent back to your organizer where you can view them in the form of histograms by software version and device version.

+---
-However, if you desire a little bit more control over that data, you can adopt MetricKit.

-MetricKit allows you to specify custom power and performance metrics.
+**However, if you desire a little bit more control over that data, you can adopt MetricKit.
+MetricKit allows you to specify custom power and performance metrics.**

-Now like the organizer, this data will be gathered up and aggregated over 24-hour periods of time and then delivered back to you through a delegate method in your app.
+**Now like the organizer, this data will be gathered up and aggregated over 24-hour periods of time and then delivered back to you through a delegate method in your app.**

 From there, you're free to handle the data as you see fit.

-To learn more about this, we recommend you check out Improving Battery Life and Performance from WW 2019.
+To learn more about this, we recommend you check out **Improving Battery Life and Performance** from **WW 2019** ( https://developer.apple.com/videos/play/wwdc2019/417/ ).

-So, in summary, we'd love for you today to start understanding your app's launch with the new AppLauchTemplate in Xcode Instruments.
+So, in summary, we'd love for you today to start understanding your app's launch with the new **AppLauchTemplate** in **Xcode Instruments**.

-See if you can find opportunities to minimize, prioritize, and optimize your work.
+See if you can find opportunities to **minimize, prioritize, and optimize your work**.

+---

-Next, although well intended, not all optimizations work out, such as the pre-warming DetailView controllers that Dan addressed in his demo.
+**Next**, although well intended, **not all optimizations work out**, such as the pre-warming DetailView controllers that Dan addressed in his demo.

-So, be sure to measure, not estimate, performance whenever you're making changes.
+**So, be sure to measure, not estimate, performance whenever you're making changes.**

 Again, it's very easy to introduce regressions unintentionally.

+---

-Finally, you should be tracking your performance in all phases of development.
+**Finally, you should be tracking your performance in all phases of development.**

-This means utilizing the new XCTest app launch measurements on a variety of devices and possibly integrating this with continuous integration.
+This means utilizing the new **XCTest** app launch measurements on a variety of devices and possibly **integrating this with continuous integration**.

 This will ensure that you're consistently delivering a delightful app launch to all of your users on all of their devices.